 If a company still sets a par value on its stock, often a token or nominal amount, and the share price at issuance is higher than the par value, which is always going with virtually no exceptions during the modern era, the surplus over par gets put into a category called "paid in capital in excess of par value."
 That is, to provide a simplified illustration, if a company issued stock for $10 and had $1 in par value, $1 would go on the par value line, and $9 would go on the paid capital in excess of par value line, so the entire $10 still ended up in shareholders' equity.
 The transaction would be offset with the $10 that was raised getting put into cash.

 On most balance sheets, there is a list of such entries.
 They consist of all of the capital that has been paid in by shareholders who have purchased either the common stock, preferred stock, warrants, and other securities.
 Things are considerably more complex when dealing with acquiring membership units or partnership units of pass-through entities such as limited partnerships, which creates all sorts of tax headaches unless there are allocation agreements to deal with it.

 As an interesting aside for those of you who are investing buffs or love business history, there is another concept that, outside of the private equity world, has largely fallen by the wayside.
 When you buy common stock these days, you'll almost always be acquiring shares that are "fully paid and non-assessable."
-What that means is that you can't lose more than the amount you invest as long as you weren't foolish enough to buy on margin or sell short without some sort of offsetting coverage - the last thing you want is to end up like this poor man.
+What that means is that you can't lose more than the amount you invest as long as you weren't foolish enough to buy on margin or sell short without some sort of offsetting coverage.
 If the firm goes bankrupt and your stock goes to zero, that's it.
 Game over.